 Official guidance on health risks and symptoms

-Keep up-to-date with official guidance on COVID-19.
-Guidance might change over time, so keep an eye on official statements and advice from the UK Government (and Scottish, Welsh and Northern Ireland Governments if you live in these countries).
+By this stage members are overly familiar with official guidance on COVID-19.
+However, guidance might change over time, so keep an eye on official statements and advice from the UK Government (and Scottish, Welsh and Northern Ireland Governments if you live in these countries).
 A useful source of information is:

 Meets in Scotland

 There are some differences between the detailed guidance in Scotland and elsewhere in the UK.
-If you are attending a meet in Scotland, you will need to follow the guidance provided through the Scottish Government:
+If you are attending a meet in Scotland, you should follow: --

-Keep checking the official guidance through the FCO – this is particularly important for your insurance.
+Do check the UK country specific advice on travel through the FCO – this is particularly important for your insurance.
 This is where to find FCO advice:

 Advice from local mountaineering organisations

-Please keep up-to-date with the advice for countries that you plan to visit this coming winter.
+In addition to national health and travel guidance, many national mountaineering associations have specific requirements and useful guidance.
+Please keep up to date with the advice for countries that you plan to visit this coming winter.
 Here are some links to advice from alpine clubs and similar organisations (note that you will need to use something like Google Translate or equivalent for some):